psychopy/psychopy/docs/source/download.rst

 Linux
 ~~~~~~~~~~~~~~~~~

 We are aware that the procedure for installing on Linux is often rather painful.
 This is not the platform that the core PsychoPy developers currently use so support
 is less good than on some platforms.
 Feel free to jump in and help improve it as a
 contributor! :-)

 There used to be neurodebian and Gentoo packages for |PsychoPy| but these are both
 badly outdated.
-We'd recommend you do:
+We'd recommend you first make sure you have a compatible Python
+version installed (currently ``>=3.8, <3.11``).
+If you need an older version, you
+can on Ubuntu for example do:

 .. code-block:: bash

-    # with --no-deps flag if you want to install dependencies manually
-    pip install psychopy
+    sudo add-apt-repository ppa:deadsnakes/ppa
+    sudo apt update
+    sudo apt install python3.10-venv python3.10-dev
+    python3.10 -m venv path/to/new/psychopyenv  # choose a path of interest!
+    source path/to/new/psychopyenv/bin/activate

-**Then fetch a wxPython wheel** for your platform from:
+Once you have a compatible Python activated, **copy the link to a wxPython wheel** for
+your platform from:

 https://extras.wxpython.org/wxPython4/extras/linux/gtk3/